kodyl/stilr/README.md

 ```

 #### `string StyleSheet.render()`
-Stilr outputs the contents of it's internal stylesheet as a string of css
+Stilr outputs the contents of its internal stylesheet as a string of css

 __Example__
 ```javascript